akka/akka-management/docs/src/main/paradox/akka-management.md

 akka.management.http.port = 19999
 ```

+Note that the default value for hostname is `InetAddress.getLocalHost.getHostAddress`, which may or may not evaluate to
+`127.0.0.1`.

-However, those are the values by default.
-In case you are running multiple cluster instances within the same JVM these
+In case you are running multiple cluster instances within the same JVM these configuration parameters should allow you
-configuration parameters should allow you to expose different cluster management APIs by modifying the port:
+to expose different cluster management APIs by modifying the port:

 Scala
 :   ```